 - The majority of calves are sent to Spain where they can end up exported on to Libya, Lebanon and Turkey.
 It has been well documented that slaughter methods used in these countries are inhumane.

-- They are mainly exported for religious slaughter in the run up to the festival of EID.
+- They are mainly exported for religious slaughter in the run up to the festival of EID al-Adha.

-- They are exported during July and August when temperatures can exceed 30 degrees causing them to suffer from thirst and heat stress.
+- Sheep are exported during July and August when temperatures can exceed 30 degrees causing them to suffer from thirst and heat stress.

 - Many are slaughtered in unofficial ‘pop up’ slaughterhouse where there is no pre-stunning.